Alongside project best practice, the BCIAs celebrate great design and delivery and recognise positive impact.

 Biggest impact

-- Health, Safety & Wellbeing Impact Award
+- Health, Safety and Wellbeing Impact Award

 - Digital Impact Award